-Fig.3.
+Figure 3.
 The map of Kaolack region

 2.2 Study period

 The survey covered the period from February to April 2023.
 It mainly involved administering the survey questionnaire to participants selected primarily on the basis of their popularity and consent.